 Management is responsible for the other information.
 Other information consists of the information included in the Company's Annual Report but does not include the financial statements and our auditors' report thereon.
-The Company's 2019 Annual Report is expected to be made available to us after the date of this auditors' report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.